 William Jekyll Anstey (b 1795)

-William Jekyll Anstey was born in 1795 in Bath, Somerset.
+William Jekyll Anstey was born in 1795 in Bath, Somerset, second son of John Anstey Esq.
 He married Balbina Isabella Franchi (b 1799 Portugal) in Lisbon, St George, Portugal in 1818 and they moved to first Chelsea in London and then Jamaica in the West Indies.
-William Jekyll Anstey was the (Deputy) Postmaster General of Jamaica from 1824 to 1832, then on his return to England he became Postmaster of Bath from 1832 to 1833.
+William Jekyll Anstey was the (Deputy) Postmaster General of Jamaica from 1824 to 1832 (he was D. P. M. G. in 1827), then on his return to England he became Postmaster of Bath from 1832 to 1833.

 According to the ‘Blue Book 1824‘ William Jekyll Anstey‘s “Salary of £400 Sterling pa with an extra allowance of £228-2-6 pa to cover the contingencies of Office. = £879-7-6 Currency.
 The Deputy Postmaster General enjoys the exclusive privilege of franking Colonial newspapers to all parts of the Island of Jamaica, from which a profit is derived of about £2000 Currency.
 Net amount received by the Principal = £2056-13-11 Sterling, £2879-7-6 Currency.“

 - Julia Helen Anstey (b 1821 Chelsea (the ‘Sun (London)‘ on 10 April 1821 reported “BIRTH.
 On Saturday the 7th instant, at Chelsea, the Lady of William Jekyll Anstey, Esq. of a daughter“), married Henry Gawler Bridge Esq in 1852 in Thanet, Kent);